se-thato/alx-system_engineering-devops/0x0B-ssh/README.md

 #!/usr/bin/env bash
-# Bash script to connect to a server using SSH and a private key
+# Script connects to a remote server using SSH with the private key ~/.ssh/school

-ssh -i ~/.ssh/school ubuntu@8.8.8.8
+ssh -i ~/.ssh/school ubuntu@3.91.145.41

 # 0x0B-ssh